 After all, there was me thinking I’d already optimised my network connections some time back with the addition of fibre-optic ‘wiring’ in place of the more commonly-used CAT5/6 Ethernet.

-A short mooch on Ebay found me the ‘approved’ switch – a used (and now discontinued) Cisco Catalyst 3560 eight-port model – plus the little 10GTech dongle to plug into it to link to my fibre music connection, thus allowing me to eliminate one of my converter boxes (and more to the point, another potentially noisy power supply).
+A short mooch on Ebay found me the ‘approved’ switch – a used (and now discontinued) Cisco Catalyst 3560 eight-port model – plus the little 10GTek dongle to plug into it to link to my fibre music connection, thus allowing me to eliminate one of my converter boxes (and more to the point, another potentially noisy power supply).
 I also needed a change of fibre cable to convert from my fibre converter’s SC connectors to the LC ports on the GTek – about £10 or so.

 Meanwhile, conversations with a couple of friends who’ve also been trying the same kind of switch suggested it might benefit from some damping.

 Yes, I know… But anyway, I looked into it, and found a suitable material: Dead Mat Hex from British company Dodomat, designed for damping and sound insulation on the panels of vans and cars.
 Just a millimetre or two thick, and self-adhesive, it looked ideal – and while the company usually sells the stuff via its own website in rolls or jumbo packs big enough to do an entire vehicle, on its Ebay shop you can buy individual sheets, around 12in/30cm square.